 Pro Bono means "for the public good" and is a fantastic opportunity for you to participate in real, supervised case work and legal clinical education.
 We encourage our students to get real-life legal practice alongside their studies as we believe Pro Bono helps you to develop a range of transferable skills whilst helping the community.

-You will have the chance to volunteer to work with a variety of organisations and advice clinics through our Pro Bono Unit and the Career and Skills Development Centre, which will enhance your CV and career prospects.
+You will have the chance to volunteer to work with a variety of organisations and advice clinics through our Pro Bono Unit and the Careers, Student Development & Outreach, which will enhance your CV and career prospects.
 We provide opportunities to participate in Pro Bono for all of our students from undergraduate (LLB) to postgraduate (GE LLB, GDL, LPC, BPTC and LLM).

 The ability to do a variety of activities at differing levels of commitment is unique to the law school - you can contribute varying amounts of your time depending on how much you wish to commit yourself to the wide range of projects on offer.